Why does L.A. County need the Safe Clean Water Program?

-Would schools and Colleges be eligible for Safe Clean Water L.A.
-Program funding for projects?
+Would schools and Colleges be eligible for Safe Clean Water Program funding for projects?

 Yes, schools will be eligible to apply for funding to implement projects.
 They also will be valuable partners for developing projects with other entities.
-School districts would NOT be taxed under the potential proposal.
+School districts will NOT be taxed under the Measure.

-Would the Safe Clean Water L.A.
-Program benefit marine life?
+Would the Safe Clean Water Program benefit marine life?